I think you’ll agree with me when I say:

 There you have them; ten of the best baby strollers money can buy.
 Take them shopping, run on grass or slalom through rocky terrains, these strollers won’t break a sweat.
 They could recline, offering a myriad of storage options and would also protect your baby from the sun.
 All in all, they are the perfect companions for your baby.

 However, as common sense tells us, you cannot have all of them, which means you need to choose one.
-And if you ask us, we’d gladly point our finger at one product: Bob 2016 Revolution Flex.
+And if you ask us, we’d gladly point our finger at one product: BOB Revolution Flex 2.0 Jogging Stroller.
 With rubber, air-inflated wheels, the Revolution flex could handle all terrains with ease.